Mazda M Hybrid

 G-Vectoring Control Plus

-Cylinder deactivation has been added to the evolved 2.0-litre Skyactiv-G in the All-New Mazda3.
+Cylinder deactivation has been added to the evolved 2.0-litre e-Skyactiv G in the Mazda3.
 Delivering improved economy and enhanced efficiency, the system automatically switches between two-cylinder and four-cylinder operation depending on driving conditions, shutting down cylinders one and four in light load situations, such as when cruising at a constant speed.
 Intake volume, fuel injection and injection timing are all precisely controlled so that the cylinder deactivation isn’t perceptible to the driver.

-The first car to feature Mazda’s latest Skyactiv-Vehicle Architecture, the All-New Mazda3’s body delivers a winning combination of rigidity and weight saving.
+The first car to feature Mazda’s latest Skyactiv-Vehicle Architecture, the Mazda3’s body delivers a winning combination of rigidity and weight saving.
 More than 60 per cent of the body is high-tensile steel.
-Of that, use of ultra-high-tensile steel has been increased from three per cent in the outgoing car to 30 per cent in the all-new model.
+Of that, use of ultra-high-tensile steel has been increased from three per cent in the outgoing car to 30 per cent in the updated model.
 The use of ultra-high-tensile steel delivers increased strength in areas crucial for passive safety, while at the same time contributing to weight saving.